paulovn/artifact-manager/README.md

 used henceforth.
 It can be overriden at runtime for a given execution, or re-stored with the __setoptions__ operation.

-Other command-line options are:
+Other command-line general options are:

 * `--verbose <n>`: level of verbosity (default is 1)
 * `--dry-run` do not actually modify either local or remote files

+And the command-specific options are:

-* `--overwrite`: when uploading, if the branch already exists overwrite its definition.
+* `--overwrite`: for __upload__, if the branch already exists overwrite its definition.
 Without this option an upload operation on an existing branch will fail.
-* `--delete-local`: when downloading, delete detected local artifacts that do not appear in the object list for the current branch.
-Otherwise they are left alone.
+* `--delete-local`: for __download__, delete detected local artifact that do not belong to the object list for the current branch.
+Otherwise they are left untouched.
-* `--other-branch`: when comparing artifacts, compare the current branch against another branch in the remote repo, instead of against the local files
-* `--name`: name of the artifact to download, for single-file __get__ operations
-* `--outname`: for __get__ operations, name to give to the downloaded file (if not specified, the same name & path as recorded in the branch will be used)
+* `--outname`: for __get__, name to give to the downloaded file (if not specified, the same name & path as recorded in the branch will be used)
 * `--subdir <dir>`: for __diff__ and __download__ operations, work only with artifacts under that subdirectory of the project.
 For this to work well on downloads, the local project dir in use must be precisely that subdirectory (i.e. move to it or add as parameter), otherwise artifacts will not be downloaded to its correct place.
+* `--show-all`: for __diff__, list all the artifacts in both branches, including the ones shared by both.

 Requirements
 ------------